tdatta5/pic2art/README.md

-# Pic2Art
+# PicClassifier

-This application is to learn neural style transfer.
+This application is to learn:
+- IOS App Development
+- Integration of a machine learning model into an IOS app.